Goldman Sachs profit misses estimates on weak equity trading | Business

 Goldman Sachs profit misses estimates on weak equity trading

-Earnings per share fell to $10.81 from $12.08 a year earlier.
-Analysts on average had expected a profit of $11.76 per share, according to Refinitiv data.
+Goldman Sachs Group Inc fourth-quarter profit fell nearly 13% and missed market expectations on Tuesday as weak trading activity dampened a bumper year for deals, sending the shares of Wall Street's premier investment bank down 3%.
+Goldman's trading unit reported a lower profit in the quarter ended Dec.
+31 compared to last year as a more stable economy resulted in less volatility and fewer swings in financial markets.

-Goldman Sachs Group Inc reported fourth-quarter profit on Tuesday that missed market expectations as weak trading activity overshadowed a bumper year for mergers and acquisitions for Wall Street's premier investment bank, sending its shares down 2%.
+Goldman Sachs Group Inc fourth-quarter profit fell nearly 13% and missed market expectations on Tuesday as weak trading activity dampened a bumper year for deals, sending the shares of Wall Street's premier investment bank down 3%.

+Goldman's trading unit reported a lower profit in the quarter ended Dec.
+31 compared to last year as a more stable economy resulted in less volatility and fewer swings in financial markets.
+The global markets business, which now houses the trading business and accounts for roughly a third of overall revenue, reported revenue of nearly $4 billion, down 7%.

+Compared to a strong year-ago quarter when trading volumes skyrocketed, the bank said equity underwriting revenue fell 8% in the quarter due to lower income from secondary stock offerings.
+Goldman, however, reported a 45% jump in investment banking revenue to $3.80 billion as its top rainmakers raked in record fees from advising on some of the largest mergers, initial public offerings and deals involving special purpose acquisition companies.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)